 Dogs and Fireworks: Final Thoughts

-Fireworks can bring so many happy memories that we share with our families.
-So, naturally, we want to include our dogs.
-However, in some dogs, exposing them will cause anxiety, creating a potential flight risk.
-To keep your dogs safe, always have proper restraints and make sure your dog is microchipped.
+Fireworks can be the source of so many happy memories that we share with our families, so naturally, we want to include our dogs.
+However, for some dogs, exposing them to fireworks will cause anxiety, creating a potential flight risk.
+To keep your dog safe, always have proper restraints, and make sure your dog is microchipped.

-And if you’re at home but the sound is really getting to your dog, try to calm them with a compatible method that makes them comfortable.
+If you’re at home but the sounds outside are really getting to your dog, try to calm them with a compatible method that makes them comfortable.
 Remember that it’s not your dog’s fault—they have fabulous ears, and those noises are just plain scary!

 Featured Image Credit: smrm1977, Shutterstock